 - The accuracy of the various methods depends on the length of the forecasting horizon involved.

-The findings of the study have been verified and replicated through other competitions and new methods by other researchers.
+The findings of the study were verified and replicated through other competitions and new methods by other researchers.

 Newbold (1983) was critical of the M Competition, and argued against the general idea of using a single competition to attempt to settle the complex issue.

-Before the first M-Competition, Makridakis and Hibon (Makridakis and Hibon, 1979) published in the Journal of the Royal Statistical Society (JRSS) an article showing that simple methods perform well in comparison to the more complex and statistically sophisticated ones.
+Before the first M Competition, Makridakis and Hibon (Makridakis and Hibon, 1979) published in the Journal of the Royal Statistical Society (JRSS) an article showing that simple methods perform well in comparison to the more complex and statistically sophisticated ones.
 Statisticians at that time criticized the results claiming that they were not possible.
-A copy can be found here.
-Their criticism motivated the subsequent M, M2 and M3 Competitions that prove beyond the slightest doubt those of the Makridakis and Hibon Study.
+Their criticism motivated the subsequent M, M2 and M3 Competitions that proved beyond a shadow of a doubt those of the Makridakis and Hibon Study.